elucian/bee/syntax/structure.md

 Bee is using one global scope.
 All modules are using same global scope.
 Global variables are unique and are visible in all project modules.
-Global variables are lowercase and are pretagined in Bee language.
+Global variables are lowerwhen and are pretagined in Bee language.

 ```
 #import $bee.cpp.myLib:(*) --import cpp library